 -0.1MPa or below after 2 hours.
+If after

-If after three hours of operation and the gauge reading is still above -0.1MPa, check if there is a gas leak or water inside the pipe.
-If there is no leakage, perform another evacuation for 1 or 2 hours. - DO NOT use refrigerant gas to evacuate the system.
+three hours the gauge reading is still above

+-0.1MPa, check if there is a gas leak or

+water inside the pipe.
+If there is no leak,

+perform another evacuation for 1 or 2 hours.

+- DO NOT use refrigerant gas to evacuate the system.